- Academic integrity

 All AQ courses consist of 125 hours of work – this is required by the Ontario College of Teachers in Regulation.
 In a summer online course, it is necessary to work on your course for 25-30 hours per week over the 4 week course.
 The exact time online varies from course-to-course but you should anticipate at least 60% of the course work will require you to be online.
-In a fall, winter or spring 12 week course, 10 hours per week or being online every 3 days is the general expectation.
+In a fall, winter or spring 12 week course, 10 hours per week and being online every 3 days is the general expectation.

 With onsite courses candidates are expected to attend all of the face-to-face sessions of the course as well as complete the online learning component.
 Candidates missing one face-to-face session for extraordinary reasons will be asked to complete a make-up assignment equal to the amount of time missed.
 In most cases candidates missing two or more of the face-to-face sessions will be not recommended to the OCT and assessed as unsuccessful.

 Applicants who require special accommodations are asked to follow these steps:

-- Contact Krista Walford, Manager of the ETFO AQ program at least 2 weeks prior to the start of the course to allow enough time for appropriate accommodations to be made.
+- Contact Jordan Appelberg (email@example.com), Manager of the ETFO AQ program at least 2 weeks prior to the start of the course to allow enough time for appropriate supports to be put in place.

 - Candidates will be required to provide the Manager of ETFO AQ with any documentation relating to the specific disability – NOTE: ETFO does not require a diagnosis.
 This information is confidential and will be protected as per the applicable privacy legislation.

-- The documentation provided will be reviewed and and an appropriate accommodation plan will be developed for the course.
+- The documentation provided will be reviewed, and an appropriate accommodation plan will be developed, in collaboration with the candidate.

-- Your accommodation plan will be implemented and communicated to your course instructor.
+- The accommodation plan will be implemented and communicated to the course instructor, as appropriate.

 Candidates may opt to defer a particular course once during any 12 month period.
-This ensures that the candidate doesn’t lose any money and is able to continue in the course at a time that is more convenient for the candidate.
+This ensures that the candidate doesn’t lose any money and is able to continue in the course at a time that is more convenient.
 The timing of the deferred course will be based upon the existing ETFO course offerings.
 No course can be deferred more than once.